NorthwestGreenChemistry/PrISM/app/content/Introduction.md

-# Introduction

-## Goal
-The Goal of PrISM is to empower designers to support a circular economy, create life-friendly chemistry, restore natural capital, and support a just and inclusive society.

-## Why is PrISM important?
-Chemicals enable our lives as we know them, from personal care products to cell phones.
-However, the use of toxic chemicals create public health problems including cancers, heart disease, stroke, asthma, reduced fertility, birth defects, and intellectual disabilities.
-Poor health outcomes from exposure to chemicals disproportionately impact vulnerable populations and economically disadvantaged communities.

 # Goal
 The Goal of Product Innovation and Social Mapping (PrISM) is to empower designers to support a circular economy, create life-friendly chemistry, restore natural capital, and support a just and inclusive society.